yakivmospan/android-snippets/gists/utils/security/readme.md

 |`>= 18`|                      |        `+`      |

-In case you want to generate and save `SecretKey`
+In case you want to generate and save `Symmetric` key

 | API   | Application Keystore | AndroidKeyStore |
 |:-----:|:--------------------:|:---------------:|